 For any seismic event reported within two miles of the permit boundary, the Permittee shall immediately cease injection and report to EPA within twenty-four (24) hours according to Part III, Section E.11.
 Injection shall not resume until the Permittee has obtained approval to recommence injection from EPA.
-All seismic event within fifty miles of the permit boundary shall be recorded and reported to EPA on a quarterly basis, as specified in APPENDIX D.
+For any seismic event occurring between two and fifty miles of the permit boundary, that event will be recorded and reported to EPA on a quarterly basis.